 Ports are always tied to a service being provided by the server.
 If a hacker readily enumerates open ports, this increases the attack surface and gives a larger area for the hacker to attack.

-Improper authorisation or access control
+An improper authorisation or access control

 An improper authorisation or insecure access control can be defined for an application or operating system (OS) level.
 This generally means that users are granted more privileges than they should be given.
 For example, a customer support employee can perform system administrative level tasks.

 Server misconfigurations are typically user errors, i.e., servers are not configured properly, leading to security risks.
 Typical server misconfigurations that cause data breach include:

 - Misconfigured SSL certificates used for web traffic and user authentication for online security

 - Inadequate permissions granted